Skip to footer content

 $vbLabelText $csharpLabel

 This code demonstrates the core workflow: loading a workbook, accessing a worksheet, and reading cell values.
-The WorkBook.Load() method automatically detects the file format, whether it's XLS, XLSX, or even CSV.
+The WorkBook.Load() method automatically detects the file format -- whether it's XLS, XLSX, or CSV.
 The intuitive indexer syntax sheet["B1"] makes accessing cells as natural as working with arrays.
-For more complex operations, check the IronXL API reference for comprehensive documentation.
+For a full reference of available members and overloads, see the IronXL API documentation.

 Sample Input